jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

     workbook.close()

-If we run this program we should get a spreadsheet that looks like the
+If we run this program we should get a spreadsheet that looks like this:
-following:

 .. image:: _static/tutorial01.png

-The steps involved in this simple example are representative of all programs that use XlsxWriter so let's break it down into separate parts.
+This is a simple example but the steps involved are representative of all programs that use XlsxWriter, so let's break it down into separate parts.

 The first step is to import the module and the main method that we will call::